ESE-Peasy/PosturePerfection/docs/realtime.md

 During initial development, the pipeline did not make use of multi-threading and therefore resulted in a very slow frame rate and high latency in processing a video stream.
 Therefore a major change was implemented to exploit multi-threading.
 As mentioned above, the post processing stage must be performed on frames in the correct order due to the use of `IIR` filtering.
 However, the pose estimation stage can be parallelised to significantly improve performance.
 Instead of waiting for the stage to process a frame before another can be processed, another waiting thread can process the given frame.
 Below is an evaluation of how a higher number of threads for this middle stage results in a higher frame rate being able to be used:

+In Progress
+{: .label .label-yellow}

 ## Latency Evaluation

+In Progress
+{: .label .label-yellow}